-Horny Goat Weed may offer Viagra alternative-study
+Horny Goat Weed may offer Viagra alternative: study

-LONDON, Sept 29 (Reuters) - A Chinese herbal remedy called horny goat weed is a promising alternative to Viagra for impotent men, Italian researchers said on Monday.
+LONDON (Reuters) - A Chinese herbal remedy called horny goat weed is a promising alternative to Viagra for impotent men, Italian researchers said on Monday.

 The herb has long held a reputation as a natural aphrodisiac.
 The lab experiments, which did not look at whether the plant actually increases desire, could lead to new drugs to help men get erections, said Mario Dell'Agli, a researcher at the University of Milan, who led the study.